+GROUP

-2013 RM Group 2012 RM
+2014 RM 2013 RM

-Unquoted shares, at cost 800,000 1,253,346
+Unquoted shares, at cost 800,000

-Foreign currency translation differences 25,374

-Share of post-acquisition reserves 31,708 (440,338)
+Share of post-acquisition reserves - 31,708

-Less: Impairment loss (5,098)

-831,708 833,284
+- 831,708

-The details of associates are as follows:
+The details of associate is as follow:

-Name of Company Principal Place of Business /Country of Incorporation Nature of the Relationship Effective Owners Voting R 2013 Held Through Samchem Sdn.
+Name of Company Principal Place of Business /Country of Incorporation Nature of the Relationship Effective Owner Voting F 2014 Held Through Samchem Sdn.
 Bhd.
 Yong Tai Samchem Sdn.
-Bhd. ("YTS") Malaysia Investment holding 40% 40% Held Through TN Chemie Sdn.
-Bhd.
-PT Multi Square ("PTMS") Republic of Indonesia Manufacturing of paint, varnish and lacquer - 30%
+Bhd. ("YTS") Malaysia Investment holding - 40%

-^{} During the financial year, the Group disposed of its entire equity interest in the associate as further disclosed in Note 34.
+During the financial year, the Group disposed of its entire equity interest in the associate as further disclosed in Note 33.

-The financial statements of the above associates are coterminous with those of the Group, except for YTS which has a financial year end of 30 June to conform with its holding company's financial year end.
-For the purpose of applying the equity method of accounting, the audited financial statements of YTS for the financial year ended 30 June 2013 and the management financial statements for the financial period ended 31 December 2013 have been used.
+The financial statements of the above associate has a financial year end of 30 June to conform with its holding company's financial year end.
+For the purpose of applying the equity method of accounting, the audited financial statements of the associate for the financial year ended 30 June and the management financial statements for the financial period ended 31 December 2013 have been used.

-(a) The summarised financial information of the Group's material associates is as follows:
+(a) The summarised financial information of the Group's material associate is as follows:

-2013 RM YTS 2012 RM
+RM RM

 Assets and Liabilities

+Current assets 2,082,002

-Current liabilities 2,082,002 (2,732) 2,107,205 (2,850)
+Current liabilities - (2,732)

-Net assets 2,079,270 2,104,355
+Net assets - 2,079,270

-2013 YTS RM YTS RM 2012 Individually immaterial associate RM
+2014 RM 2013 RM

 Results

-Revenue - - 561,404
+Revenue

-Profit for the financial year, representing total comprehensive income for the financial year (3,940) 38,030 (476,481)
+Profit for the financial year,

-Dividend received from associates during the financial year (2,640,000)
+(3,940)